Your keyboard isn’t designed for you, and that’s bizarre.

 Before you complain, I get it.
 There are design constraints here — laptops need to be thin, and keyboards need to be cheap, stable, reliable….
 But for home or office use, can’t we have something made for our ape-like hands?
 I mean, how expensive can some extra molded plastic really be?

-There is a keyboard that solves these problems.
-The Kinesis pro Advantage2 is a contoured & mechanical keyboard that addresses every one of the five points above.
+a keyboard that solves these problems.
+The Kinesis pro Advantage2 is a keyboard that addresses every one of the five points above.

 You can see from the image that the keys are placed apart so your hands aren’t squeezed together.
 They’re in wells, such that your palm rests above your fingertips.
 The keys are contoured to your fingers, and mechanical switches can stop you those hard impacts — but do stop when you feel the click, not when you hit the bottom of the keystroke!
 If there’s a parallel to “tailored clothing” for keyboards, this is it.
 The price is like tailored clothing, too.
 I can’t exactly excuse why a bit of extra plastic needs to run $300, but whenever I see it, that meme of Fry shouting “shut up and take my money!” pops into my head.